intel/neural-compressor/examples/pytorch/object_detection/yolo_v5/pruning/eager/README.md

             exclude_names: [] # list of regular expressions, containing the layer names you wish not to be included in this pruner
             pattern: "1x1" # pattern type, we support "NxM" and "N:M"
             prune_frequency: 1000 # if use iterative pruning scheduler, this define the pruning frequency.
-            prune_domain: "global" # one in ["global", "local"], refers to the score map is computed out of entire parameters or its corresponding layer's weight.
+            pruning_scope: "global" # one in ["global", "local"], refers to the score map is computed out of entire parameters or its corresponding layer's weight.
             prune_type: "snip_momentum" # pruning algorithms, refer to pytorch_pruner/pruner.py
             sparsity_decay_type: "exp" # ["linear", "cos", "exp", "cube"] ways to determine the target sparsity during iterative pruning.
 ```